isabelc/edd-software-specs/readme.txt

 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.8 =
+* Fix - Remove Product microdata with the new filter.
+* Tweak - Add the SoftwareApplication microdata by inserting a span element rather than in the body tag since this method uses less memory.

 = 1.7.2 =
 * New: Added .pot localization file.